Flap (surgery): Contraindications

 Anyone who is unstable for surgery should not undergo flap surgery.
-As with most surgeries, people who are sicker may have more difficulties with wound healing, which include individuals with comorbidities such as diabetes, smoking, immunosuppression, and vascular disease.
+As with most surgeries, people who are sicker may have more difficulties with wound healing.
+Comorbidities include diabetes, smoking, immunosuppression, and vascular disease.

 Risks or complications

 The risks of flap surgery include infection, wound breakdown, fluid accumulation, bleeding, damage to nearby structures, and scarring.
-The most notable risk in this procedure is flap death, where the flap loses blood supply.
-The loss of blood can be due to many reasons, but is commonly due to tension on the vascular supply and insufficient blood flow to the end segments of the flap.
+The most notable risk of this procedure is flap death, where the flap loses blood supply.
+This can be due to many reasons, but is commonly due to tension on the vascular supply and insufficient blood flow to the end segments of the flap.
 This can sometimes be fixed with another surgery or using additional methods of healing in the reconstructive ladder.

 Recovery

-As with healing of any wound, healing of a flap maintains the same process of wound healing.
-There are four stages to wound healing: hemostasis, inflammation, proliferation, and remodeling, all of which can take up to a year to complete.
+Healing of a flap maintains the same process as healing of any wound.
+There are four stages: hemostasis, inflammation, proliferation, and remodeling, all of which can take up to a year to complete.

 Following flap surgery, the biggest risk in recovery is flap death.
 Flap failure is an uncommon occurrence but does happen.
 The reported flap failure rate in free flaps is less than 5%.
-The most commonly cause is by venous insufficiency consisting of 54% of all causes.
+This is most commonly caused by venous insufficiency; this accounts for of 54% of all failures.
 Venous insufficiency is commonly caused by a venous thrombus within the first 2 days following surgery.
-After the immediate postoperative risk, the flap will continue to heal adhering to the stages of normal wound healing and will take over 3 months for an incision to be at 80% tensile strength compared to normal tissue.
+After the immediate postoperative risk, the flap will continue to heal, adhering to the stages of normal wound healing.
+It can take over 3 months for an incision to be at 80% tensile strength compared to normal tissue.